jmanOBO/React-Typescript-Email-Extractor-For-Email-Marketers/README.md

-# React Email Marketing Software for Email extraction
+# React Email Marketing Software for Email extraction ( With a live demo ) !

 This is an email marketing software extract all emails from any text placed in the input box and it calculates the number of emails found instantly.
 This is a standard email marketing tool for email marketers and also a great way for a javascript programmer to learn new ways to use regular expressions.